Aaron (The Walking Dead): Season 7

 In the season premiere "The Day Will Come When You Won't Be", the murdered person is revealed to be Abraham Ford (Michael Cudlitz).
 Negan kills Glenn as well after an enraged Daryl attacks him.
 Aaron is forced to witness all of this.
 In the episode "Service", while the Saviors sack Alexandria, Aaron and Eric watch the commotion from their front porch while the Saviors steal a mattress out of their house.
 Eric tries to confront Rick concerning what he plans to do about Negan, but Aaron tries unsuccessfully to stop him, telling him that it is not the right time to start that discussion.
 In "Go Getters," Aaron is at Rick's house preparing for a race to collect supplies for his weekly offering to the Saviors, and goes to the stairs to let Rick have a private moment with Michonne before leaving to race.
 In the episode "Sing Me a Song," Aaron and Rick leave a box truck and stop there to rest for the night.
 Aaron and Rick approach a door with a sign that reads, "Go on, the only thing here is that you have problems."
 Under pressure to find supplies for the Saviors, they jump the door, and find another warning sign; this time, the writer threatens to shoot anyone who comes for their food, supplies or ammunition.
 Undaunted, they move beyond the signal and find a pond full of walkers.
 They see a dilapidated houseboat floating in the center of the pond.
 In the final mid-season episode, "Hearts Still Beating," Aaron and Rick risk their lives to get the supplies.
-However, the Saviors beat Aaron up anyway when they return to the Alexandria Safe-Zone after Negan takes offense to a note he left him.
+However, the Saviors angrily beat Aaron up anyway when they return to the Alexandria Safe-Zone after Negan takes offense to a vulgar note he left him.